 Click any picture to enlarge and start the slideshow.

 Considering most bars and restaurants last less than 10 years.
-Next time you take a visit to Krug’s Tavern there’s a good chance that there’s a LaMotta family member working the bar.
-When you keep a business in a family into it’s 4th and possibly it’s 5th, you are not just any business, you’re an institution.
-For example, the only other bar that is left down neck that is close in style to Krug’s is the Deep Inn which has been around only for about the last 25-30 years.
+Next time you visit Krug’s Tavern, there’s a good chance that a LaMotta family member is working the bar.
+When you keep a business in a family into its 4th and possibly its 5th, you are not just any business, you’re an institution.
+For example, the only other bar that is left downneck that is close in style to Krug’s is the Deep Inn which has been around only for about the last 25-30 years.

 Krug’s Famous LaMotta – Boxing’s Former Middle Weight Champion Raging Bull

 The Krug family welcomed the LaMotta family into the tavern business when Edna Krug, daughter of Frank and Laura Krug, married Casper LaMotta, son of Frank LaMotta.
-The bar is currently owned by Ellen LaMotta, her brother-in-law Frank and her sister-in-law Susan.
-Ellen LaMotta is the widow of Gary LaMotta, Casper and Edna LaMotta’s and their two sons and founder Frank Krug’s grandson.
-Casper and Jake were 2nd cousins through Casper’s father side.
+The bar is currently owned by Ellen LaMotta, her brother-in-law Frank, and her sister-in-law Susan.
+Ellen LaMotta is the widow of Gary LaMotta, Casper and Edna LaMotta, and their two sons and founder Frank Krug’s grandson.
+Casper and Jake were 2nd cousins through Casper’s father’s side.
 Jake LaMotta, the middleweight champion boxer of the ‘40s and ‘50s portrayed by Robert DeNiro in the 1980 movie “Raging Bull.”

 Jake LaMotta (the Raging Bull) visited the bar a few times.
 The first time I saw him here is when he was doing a card show at a hotel near the airport and he stopped in.